lukepuplett/notes/gcp/cloud-storage.md

 Obviously, cachable objects will be out in the wild unti their lifetime is up.
 Use the `Cache-Control` header as appropriate.
 The default is 60 minutes.

+## Best practices for Cloud Storage

+### Naming

+- For naming buckets, see: https://cloud.google.com/storage/docs/naming-buckets
+- For naming objects, see: https://cloud.google.com/storage/docs/naming-objects

+### Traffic

+- When estimating traffic, think about operations per second, bandwidth and data over time, and cache control.
+- Design to minimize spikes.
+- Proxy data transfers of public objects through an App Engine node in the same location as the bucket.
+- For best performance at the highest rates, follow https://cloud.google.com/storage/docs/request-rate.

+## Quotas and limits

+### Buckets

+- Names are limited to 63 characters, or 222 if the name contains a dot `.`.
+- Per project, bucket creation and deletion is limited to 1 every 2 seconds.